briancaffey/briancaffey.github.io/_posts/2017-08-04-arch-linux-installation-guide.md

 I recommend that you download a BitTorrent client such as [Deluge](http://dev.deluge-torrent.org/wiki/Download), and then grab the ISO magnet link from [https://www.archlinux.org/download/](https://www.archlinux.org/download/).
 It should take just a few minutes to complete the download via BitTorrent.

-~If you are ~~using~~ a Mac to build the bootable drive, I have read that you can use the `dd` command.
+If you are using a Mac to build the bootable drive, I have read that you can use the `dd` command.
 This didn't work for me.

+I found out that my 2011 MacBook Air is not capable of creating Windows 10 bootable media.
+Only the options for Windows 7 and 8 were available in Boot Camp Assistant (the Mac utility for installing Windows and creating bootable media).
+I also found that the latest MacBooks can't create bootable media.
+I was able to find another Mac that had the option for creating "Windows 7 or later", and this finally worked.

-I referred to the Installation manual for Arch and found instructions for using Rufus, a Windows/Linux utility for burning ISO images to bootable media.
-The Arch Wiki has a highlighted note about using Rufus: ~
+Another solution that is probably much faster is using Rufus, a Windows/Linux utility for burning ISO images to bootable media.
+The Arch Wiki has a highlighted note about using Rufus:

 ```
 Note: Be sure to select DD mode or the image will be transferred incorrectly.